Kerch (also spelled Kertch) is a city located in the eastern part of the Crimean peninsula (Crimea Republic).

 In the late 19th century, mechanical and cement factories were built, and tinned food and tobacco factories were established.
 By 1900, it was connected to a railroad system.
-At that time the population of the city reached 33,000.
+At that time, the population of the city reached 33,000.

 Kerch economy and tourism

-In the second half of the 20th century, the city became large shipbuilding and metal casting center.
+In the second half of the 20th century, the city became a large shipbuilding and metal casting center.
 Today, fishery plays an important role in local economy.

 Kerch is standing on the shores of the Azov and the Black Seas.
-But despite the seaside location, tourism is limited because of the industrial character of the city and associated pollution.
+But, despite the seaside location, tourism is limited because of the industrial character of the city and associated pollution.

-Despite the lack of beaches in the city area, there are a lot of them at a distance of 20 minute travel by bus, train or taxi.
+Despite the lack of beaches in the city area, there are a lot of them at a distance of 20 minute travel by a bus, train or taxi.